 Jack Welsh, CEO Emeritus for the General Electric Company, instilled his organization with an understanding that “If you can’t measure it, you can’t manage it.”
 You can facilitate KPI or almost every “fuzzy factor” and then convert to SMART criteria.
 Prioritized criteria form the foundation for major initiatives around Balanced Scorecard, dashboard techniques, portfolio decisions, and other essential corporate processes such as idea management and prioritization.

 Frequently referred to as a Cause and Effect Diagram, here is how to facilitate root cause analysis.
 When you facilitate root cause analysis or an Ishikawa diagram, the illustration may resemble the skeleton of a fish with large bones (ie, perspective) and small bones (ie, specific cause within each perspective).

 The fishbone diagram helps categorize the potential causes of problems in a structured manner so the team identify can focus on root cause analysis.
 Here are the workshop steps to facilitate root cause analysis (or KPIs) and build a simple cause and effect diagram:

-- In advance, prepare the following drawing (devoid of content) using either multiple sheets of paper, or some professional drawing tool.
+- In advance, prepare a blank fishbone drawing (devoid of content) using either multiple sheets of paper, or some professional drawing tool.

-- To facilitate KPI, identify potential root causes within each primary area.
-You may launch a brainstorming activity of all possible causes, and then assign codes to help the team categorize them.
-Many approaches to cause and effect diagrams begin with four likely perspectives of causes.
-Although you can experiment with the perspectives, four perspectives frequently used for potential causes include:
+- Alternatively, you may launch a brainstorming activity of all possible causes, and then seek common purpose to help the team categorize them.
+Many approaches to cause and effect diagrams begin with four likely perspectives.
+Although you can experiment with the perspectives, four perspectives frequently include:

 - Tools: Traditionally seen as the technology or equipment that leads to error, but could also reflect tangible resources that provide possible causes